ibm-cloud-docs/language-translator/customizing.md

 # Customizing your model
 {: #customizing}

+*End of Support:*
+As of *10 June 2024*, IBM Watson® Language Translator service for IBM Cloud® is officially End of Support in all regions.
-IBM is announcing the deprecation of the {{site.data.keyword.languagetranslatorfull}} service for {{site.data.keyword.cloud}} in all regions.
-As of 10 June 2023, the {{site.data.keyword.languagetranslatorshort}} tile will be removed from the {{site.data.keyword.cloud_notm}} Platform for new customers; only existing customers will be able to access the product.
-As of 10 June 2024, the service will reach its End of Support date.
-As of 10 December 2024, the service will be withdrawn entirely and will no longer be available to any customers.
+As of *10 June 2023*, the Language Translator tile has been removed from the IBM Cloud Platform for new customers; only existing customers will be able to access the product.
+As of *10 December 2024*, the service will be withdrawn entirely and will no longer be available to any customers.
-{: deprecated}
+{: attention}

 Most of the provided translation models in {{site.data.keyword.languagetranslatorshort}} can be extended to learn custom terms and phrases or a general style that's derived from your translation data.
 Follow these instructions to create your own custom translation model.
 {: shortdesc}